dnmfarrell/perltricks-static/README.md

 Older articles also have the `slug` attribute, which determines the URL of the article.
 This isn't necessary anymore (it's used to preserve historic URLs for articles from our old site).
 Instead just name the file the same as the title of the article, but in lowercase and with spaces replaced with hypens (`-`).
 In this example case, the filename is `content/article/magical-tied-scalars.md`.

-Once `draft` is changed to `true`, the article will be listed on the website at `perltricks.com/article/magical-tied-scalars`.
-So when providing a pull request, keep this as `false`.
-The site editor will switch this to `true` once the article is ready to be published.
+Once `draft` is changed to `false`, the article will be listed on the website at `perltricks.com/article/magical-tied-scalars`.
+So when providing a pull request, keep this as `true`.
+The site editor will switch this to `false` once the article is ready to be published.

-Titles-as-filenames has another benefit: no two articles can have the same title, which avoids issues with 2 articles having duplicate titles.
+Titles-as-filenames has another benefit: no two articles can have the same title, which avoids issues with 2 articles having duplicate URLs.

 The front matter is provided inline in the markdown file, immediately followed by the article body, in GitHub flavored markdown.
 The two main rules to know here are as follows: